hjerting/bookbot/README.md

 # bookbot

-This is my first project I am doing with boot.dev.
+This is the first project I am doing with boot.dev.